 We will handle drag and drop time range selection to invoke a new event modal dialog and create the event.

-There is no default action associated with a time range selecting event so we will need to define the logic.
+There is no default action associated with a time range selecting event so we will need to define the logic in the onTimeRangeSelected event handler.

 JavaScript